Tonga Island Marine Reserve

 - Before you board the boat or start the Abel Tasman Coast Track check for pests, such as mice, rats, non-native ants and weeds.

-- Keep your distance from seals (at least 20 m) – they can move fast and bite.
+- Remember to keep your distance from seals (at least 20 m) – they can move fast and bite.
+Read more at Sharing our coasts with marine mammals.

 Contacts